 History

-Viticulture in the Veneto has very ancient origins, dating back to Roman times.
-Over the centuries, the cultivation of vines has developed and consolidated, resulting in wines of great prestige and international recognition.
+Viticulture in the Veneto region has ancient origins, dating back to Roman times.
+Over the centuries, vine cultivation has developed and consolidated, producing highly prestigious and internationally recognized wines.

 Geography

-Veneto is located in the north-east of Italy and extends from the Dolomites to the Venice lagoon.
-The region has a remarkable diversity of landscapes and terroirs, which is reflected in the variety of wines produced.
+Veneto is located in northeastern Italy, stretching from the Dolomites to the Venice Lagoon.
+The region boasts a remarkable diversity of landscapes and terroirs, which is reflected in the variety of wines produced.

 Climate

-The climate of the Veneto is characterized by cold, rainy winters and hot, humid summers, with considerable temperature variations between day and night.
-These climatic conditions favor the ripening of the grapes and the expression of complex aromas and flavours.
+The Veneto climate is characterized by cold, rainy winters and hot, humid summers, with significant temperature variations between day and night.
+These climatic conditions favor the ripening of the grapes and the expression of complex aromas and flavors.

 Native vines